 Fire Chief Miford Jordan

-Chief Jordan joined the Montgomery Fire Department in 1985 and has been with the Department for nearly 33 years.
-He worked his way through the ranks from firefighter to Deputy Fire Chief, where he was in this position for 10 years.
+Fire Chief Jordan joined the Montgomery Fire Department in 1985 and has been with the Department for over 34 years.
+He worked his way through the ranks from firefighter to Deputy Fire Chief, where he was in his position for approximately 10 years.
 After all his hard work and competitive attitude, in 2006 he was appointed as Fire Chief of the City of Montgomery by Mayor Bobby Bright.
-He has served over eleven years as Fire Chief.
+Chief Jordan served three years (2006-2009) as Fire Chief, under the leadership of Mayor Bobby Bright.
+Mayor Todd Strange became the Mayor of Montgomery and took office in 2009 after Mayor Bright was elected to the US House of Representatives.
+Fire Chief Jordan continues to serve as Fire Chief under the leadership of Mayor Todd Strange.
+Fire Chief Jordan has served nearly thirteen years as Fire Chief.

-In the 119 years of the City of Montgomery Fire Department history, he became the first African American to become Deputy Fire Chief and to be appointed Fire Chief.
+In the 121 years of the City of Montgomery Fire Department history, he became the first African American to become Deputy Fire Chief and also the first African American to be appointed Fire Chief.
 For the City of Montgomery, known as the birth place of the Civil Rights Movement, this shows progression, diversity, and this City has come a long way with change.

-He has spent the past twenty one years focused on making Montgomery Fire/Rescue the best Fire Department in the Southeast.
-In November 2014, the Department was rated as an Insurance Service Office’s Class 1 Department.
-This is a major accomplishment since Montgomery Fire/Rescue is the first ISO Class 1 department in the history of Alabama.
+Fire Chief Jordan has spent the past twenty two years focused on making Montgomery Fire/Rescue the best Fire Department in the Southeast.
+In November 2014, the Department was rated as an Insurance Service Office Class 1 Department.
+This is a major accomplishment since Montgomery Fire/Rescue is the first ISO Class 1 department in the history of the State of Alabama.

-He established outlying engine companies as Advanced Life Support (ALS) pumpers to assist the medic units with large call volume.
-He established the city's first Dive Rescue Team, improved the capabilities of the Hazardous Materials Team and Technical Rescue Teams.
+He established outlying engine companies Advance Life Support (ALS) pumpers to assist the medic units with large call volume.
+He established the cities first Dive Rescue Team, improved the capabilities of the Hazardous Materials Team and Technical Rescue Teams.

-Being a believer of giving back to our community, he is proud of the support given to our community as the Montgomery Fire Department has raised $1,316,550.83 for MDA and $586,621.27 for the United Way over the last nineteen 19 years.
-Over the past eight years, the Montgomery Fire Department has also donated approximately $45,000.00 to the Cancer Wellness Center and Women of Hope.
+Being a believer of giving back to our community, he is proud of the support given to our community as the Montgomery Fire/Rescue has raised $1,395,296.90 for MDA and $609,003.65 for the United Way over nineteen years.
+Over the past eight years, Montgomery Fire/Rescue has also donated approximately $45,000.00 to The Cancer Wellness Center and Women of Hope.

-Cardiac events are the number one killer of firefighters, therefore, he’s motivated to instill fitness in the Fire Department.
-He worked with Auburn University of Montgomery (Dr. Hank Williford) to create a fitness program designed specifically for the Montgomery Fire Department firefighters.
-This resulted in firefighters who meet strict weight standards, annual fitness evaluations, and annual physical job task assessments and compete nationally in fitness competitions.
+Fire Chief Jordan is very passionate about the health and wellness of the members of Montgomery Fire/Rescue.
+Cardiac events are the number one killer of firefighters.
+This fact motivated Fire Chief Jordan to create a culture of fitness within the department.
+He worked with Auburn University of Montgomery (Dr. Hank Williford) to create a fitness program designed specifically for Montgomery Fire/Rescue firefighters.
+This resulted in firefighters who meet strict weight standards, take part in an annual physical fitness evaluations and annual job task assessments, and some who even compete nationally in fitness competitions.